 Growing older is no picnic.
 But the lessons we learn in our 30s and 40s shape the rest of our lives.
 And as a fortysomething, I’ve discovered one lesson I can’t live without.

-You’ll never be president.
+- You’ll probably never be president.
 Or a professional athlete.

-The Viagra commercials make middle age look like a lot of fun, but life as a fortysomething really boils down to this:
+The Viagra commercials make middle age look like a lot of fun, but life as a fortysomething really boils down to one thing: